top of page

 Redemption should be viewed as a blessing.
 It is external acknowledgement that you have turned your life around.
 It is really all about replacing bad habits with healthier ones.
 You do this by making those good habits a part of your daily routine.
 It can be nice to have another person acknowledge your redemption but in this case you must be minorly selfish and believe you have it inside yourself to be redeemed.

 Every person is capable of changing their reality at any point.
-As above so below: If we were to use this analogy towards how to change your life, all external created things were the result of a person imagining it in their minds.
+As above, so below: If we were to use this analogy towards how to change your life, all external created things were the result of a person imagining it in their minds.
 [If] you want to be a better person, and gain redemption in your own mind, start by imagining in which ways you can be better.
 Those thoughts are gateways to actions.

 The quicker you realize that you have no control over what’s going on in a person's cognitive reality the sooner you will begin to realize that change only occurs through your own actions.
 Yes, we all love being outwardly redeemed, but as you have no control over if other people do or not you only have your actions.
 At the end of the day they are the most important tool a person has.
 Your actions are seen through daily habits a person has.

-63 views0 comments
+83 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page